We're Giving Away 1 Twin Onesies Set This Month

 Just bear in mind that, as a budget model, this won't stand up to the same level of punishment that other brands might.
 But go into this with that understanding and you'll be fine!

-This is our other universal frame stroller, and compared to the Baby Trend model, it's a bit heavier and a lot tougher.
+This is our other universal frame stroller for twins, and compared to the Baby Trend model, it's a bit heavier and a lot tougher.
 There's a lot more to like than just robustness, though.

 With a unique side mount feature that gives you instant access to both babies, this is a great double stroller, especially for twins who still constantly want to see your face, as well as parents that like to keep a close eye on what's going on.